gia-uh/leto/docs/dev.md

 This callable will be run in a `streamlit` container context, so you can directly use `st.*` methods to construct any visualization logic you desire.
 The recommended approach is to implement whatever preprocessing logic is necessary in the `visualize()` method, and just perform actual visualization logic inside the callback.

-In the `visualize()` method you'll have access to both the original query and the response.
+In the `visualize()` method, you'll have access to both the original query and the response.
 The `score` value is used to sort the visualizations, so you should set it to value that is roughly proportional to how informative the visualization is.
 This score is unbounded.

 Here's an example of a very simple visualizer: